Genevieve: High Middle Ages

 Stained glass window at Saint-Étienne-du-Mont Church in Paris, depicting a procession of Genevieve's shrine.
 Created by Adolphe Didron, 1882.

 Genevieve's prestige, along with the power and prosperity of her community, increased through the Middle Ages.
 Processions were conducted annually throughout the High Middle Ages, four times per year: 3 January, her feast day; the third Sunday in Lent; on Palm Sunday; and on the Eve of the Ascension.
 Like most processions of the time, the processions started at Notre-Dame and ended at the appropriate religious sites, in this case, at Saint Genevieve's Abbey.
 One of the yearly processions conducted in Genevieve's honor occurred on the final day of the Rogation Days, an important three-day procession during the harvest season.
-The procession ended at St. Genevieve's Abbey and connected Genevieve to Marcel of France, another saint that had saved Paris from both a dragon and from agricultural ruin.
+The procession ended at St. Genevieve's Abbey and connected Genevieve to Marcel of France, another saint who had saved Paris from both a dragon and from agricultural ruin.
 Its purpose was both agricultural and geographical, blessing the harvest and the urban space of Paris.
 The procession that occurred on Genevieve's feast day was reserved only for clerics of her abbey and of Notre-Dame, without the participation of the laity, unlike most processions of the time.
-In 1447, Guillaume Chartier, the bishop of Paris, declared January 3 a public holiday; it was later approved by the Parliament of Paris and Genevieve was honoured in all churches in Paris.
+In 1447, Guillaume Chartier, the bishop of Paris, declared January 3 a public holiday; it was later approved by the Parliament of Paris, and Genevieve was honoured in all churches in Paris.

-Genevieve's abbey was fortified and included within the city's new walls in 1210, and a new parish church, the Saint-Étienne-du-Mont, was constructed near by.
+Genevieve's abbey was fortified and included within the city's new walls in 1210, and a new parish church, the Saint-Étienne-du-Mont, was constructed nearby.
 Rental fees were paid to the abbey by its parishioners, which increased the abbey's power and financial success.
 A new reliquary was built at the Étienne church beginning in 1230, and Genevieve's bones were translated there in 1242, the anniversary of her first translation during the first Norman attack of Paris.
 Genevieve was not the only saint who had lived in Paris and who was invoked with rituals and processions, but as Sluhovsky states, "from the twelfth century on she acquired a unique position among Parisian saints".